SILO 1.1 (DRAFT)

 Make a class bar graph using Unifix blocks to represent student birthdays across the 12 months.
 Each child has their own block which they place on the corresponding month to create a 3D bar graph.

-Data visualisation in graphs and charts
+Data visualisation and graphs

 1. Observing